 The Procurement Division conducts one-time procurements on behalf of state departments for purchases that exceed their delegated purchasing authority.

 Learn more about One-Time Purchases.

-The Department of General Services, Procurement Division's, Office of Small Business and Disabled Veteran Business Enterprise (DVBE) Services (OSDS) is the state's certifying agency that administers the Small Business and DVBE Certification Programs.
+The Department of General Services, Procurement Division's, Office of Small Business and Disabled Veteran Business Enterprise Services (OSDS) is the state's certifying agency that administers the Small Business and DVBE Certification Programs.
 Non-profit organizations and non-profit Veteran Service Associations receive registration upon application approval.

 In addition, the OSDS's Communications & Outreach section assists small and disabled veteran businesses by participating in outreach events, providing resource guidance and supporting the businesses through advocacy.